top of page

 Root Causes of PMDD: The Functional Medicine Perspective

 At Stryker Optimal Health and Wellness, we use a functional health approach to uncover the root causes of PMDD rather than just masking symptoms.
-Here’s what we look at:
+Here’s what we focus on:

 PMDD is linked to abnormal responses to normal hormonal fluctuations.
 Women with PMDD have heightened sensitivity to estrogen and progesterone, leading to mood instability and physical symptoms.
-Hormone testing can determine if hormonal balance needs to be restored.
+Hormone testing can determine if hormonal balance needs restoration.

 2. Neurotransmitter Dysfunction